Date/Time

 Categories

 We are delighted to invite the historical linguistics community to the first Margaret Laing Lecture, hosted by the Angus McIntosh Centre for Historical Linguistics.
 This event is the continuation of the AMC Biennial Lectures, renamed as a tribute to our dear friend and colleague, Meg Laing, who passed away in early 2023.
+A brief tribute to Meg will be given by Dr Rhona Alcorn at the start of the event.
+A drinks reception will be offered after the lecture, right outside the lecture hall, in the lower ground floor of 40 George Square.

-Our speaker will be Prof. Gjertrud Stenbrenden of the University of Inland Norway, who will be talking to us about
+who will be talking to us about

 English affricates, Caroline ‘g’ and uses of LAEME